 - Able to sit at a desk and view a computer screen for up to two hours

 - Able to speak into and use a telephone for long periods of time

 - Fast paced working with multi-level distractions

-Able to work extended hours as needed, with some nights and weekends required
+- Able to work extended hours as needed, with some nights and weekends required during special events

 PLEASE NOTE: In addition to your cover letter and resume, you must submit an essay of no more than 500 words describing a difficult decision you have made recently & how you made that decision.

 The person who is offered the position will undergo a background check, including a DMV record review, FBI and DOJ fingerprinting, and a check of the Child Abuse Central Index.
-Our hiring process includes an initial phone interview and at least three in person interviews with current VFC employees.
-We offer a competitive salary with full benefits.
+Our hiring process includes an initial phone interview and at least 2-3 in-person interviews with current VFC staff.
 Please submit all application materials to be considered.

 Voices for Children is an equal opportunity employer.
 All aspects of employment including the decision to hire, promote, discipline, or discharge, will be based on merit, competence, performance, and business needs.
 We do not discriminate on the basis of race, color, religion, marital status, age, national origin, ancestry, physical or mental disability, medical condition, pregnancy, genetic information, gender, sexual orientation, gender identity or expression, veteran status, or any other status protected under federal, state, or local law.”